doonotfindmeplease/MBot-One/README.md

     - Turn on forever

 2) PIDCode_Single.ino
-    - PID Control using optical encoders for ONE WHEEL ONLY
+    - PI Control using optical encoders for ONE WHEEL ONLY
     - Need to modify to accomodate 2nd wheel
     - Maintains real velocity
+    - D component not in code

 3) absEnc_trial.ino
     - Measures absolute position of offset pivot joint